 115.312 Contracting with other entities for the confinement of residents Auditor Overall Determination: Meets Standard Auditor Discussion The agency does not contract for the confinement of residents.
-This was verified through a google search and review of the agency's website.
-Based on the review, the facility meets compliance with this standard.
+This was verified through a memo submitted by the facility and a google search and review of the agency's website.
+Based on the review the facility meets compliance with this standard

-115.313 Supervision and monitoring

-The agency submitted a 2023 Staffing Plan, 2023 Leave Relief Schedule, and a Security Roster to validate that the agency ensures that each facility it operates shall develop, implement, and document a staffing plan that provides for adequate levels of staffing, and, where applicable, video monitoring, to protect residents against sexual abuse.
-In calculating adequate staffing levels and determining the need for video monitoring, facilities take into consideration: (1) Generally accepted juvenile detention and correctional/secure residential practices; (2) Any judicial findings of inadequacy; (3) Any findings of inadequacy from Federal investigative agencies; (4) Any findings of inadequacy from internal or external oversight bodies; (5) All components of the facility's physical plant (including "blind-spots" or areas where staff or residents may be isolated); (6) The composition of the resident population; (7) The number and placement of supervisory staff; (8) Institution programs occurring on a particular shift; (9) Any applicable State or local laws, regulations, or standards; (10) The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and (11) Any other relevant factors.
+115.313 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The agency submitted a 2023 Staffing Plan to validate that the agency ensures that each facility it operates shall develop, implement, and document a staffing plan that provides for adequate levels of staffing, and, where applicable, video monitoring, to protect residents against sexual abuse.
+In calculating adequate staffing levels and determining the need for video monitoring, facilities take into consideration: (1) Generally accepted juvenile detention and correctional/secure residential practices; (2) Any judicial findings of inadequacy; (3) Any findings of inadequacy from Federal investigative agencies; (4) Any findings of inadequacy from internal or external oversight bodies; (5) All components of the facility's physical plant (including "blindspots" or areas where staff or residents may be isolated); (6) The composition of the resident population; (7) The number and placement of supervisory staff; (8) Institution programs occurring on a particular shift; (9) Any applicable State or local laws, regulations, or standards; (10) The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and (11) Any other relevant factors.
 This was verified in interviews with the superintendent and PREA compliance manager.
 The auditor observed adequate staffing levels on all shifts during the site review.

-Per the PAQ and interview with the superintendent, there has been no deviations to the staffing plan.
+Per the PAQ, memo submitted by the facility and interview with the superintendent, there have been no deviations to the staffing plan.
 The superintendent stated during interview that the facility maintains staff ratios of a minimum of 1:8 during resident waking hours and 1:16 during resident sleeping hours, except during limited and discrete exigent circumstances, which would be fully documented.
 Only security staff are included in these ratios.
+This was also verified by a memo submitted by the facility.
 The facility is required to maintain the staffing ratios listed above to achieve compliance.
 The auditor observed adequate staffing levels on all shifts during the site review.

 2023 PREA Staffing Plan and an interview with the PREA coordinator confirm that once every year the agency, in collaboration with the agency's PREA coordinator, reviews the staffing plan to see whether adjustments are needed to: (a) the staffing plan; (b) prevailing staffing patterns; (c) the deployment of monitoring technology; or (d) the allocation of agency or facility resources to commit to the staffing plan to ensure compliance with the staffing plan.
+Additional annual reviews were reviewed for compliance.

-01.02.103 policy describes having intermediate-level or higher-level supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
+Policies 01.02.102 and 01.02.103 describe having intermediate-level or higher-level supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
 The policy and practice are implemented for night shifts as well as day shifts.
 The policy prohibits staff from alerting other staff members that these supervisory rounds are occurring, unless such announcement is related to the legitimate operational functions of the facility.
-This was confirmed by review of unscheduled inspection reports and logbook entries for all shifts and interviews with intermediate and higher-level staff who conduct the unannounced rounds.
+This was confirmed by review of unscheduled rounds reports for all shifts and interviews with intermediate and higher-level staff who conduct the unannounced rounds.